image of computer and ipad with graph and student names

 Early Decisions

-Based on insights from discovery, I had my first AH-HA moment: create a simple yet comprehensive data collection experience tailored for paraprofessionals—the ones carrying out most of the day-to-day work.
-By making it easy for them to log progress consistently, lead teachers can step back into a guiding role.
-They gain clear visibility into what’s happening in the classroom without taking on more tasks.
+Based on insights from discovery and a competitive audit, I had my first AH-HA moment: none of the existing tools were truly built for paraprofessionals.
+I decided to design a simple, paraprofessional-centered experience.
+Since they carry out most of the day-to-day work, making it quick and easy for them to log progress consistently meant that lead teachers could step back into a guiding role without taking on additional tasks.

-Based on insights from discovery, I had my first AH-HA moment: create a simple yet comprehensive data collection experience tailored for paraprofessionals—the ones carrying out most of the day-to-day work.
-By making it easy for them to log progress consistently, lead teachers can step back into a guiding role.
-They gain clear visibility into what’s happening in the classroom without taking on more tasks.
+Based on insights from discovery and a competitive audit, I had my first AH-HA moment: none of the existing tools were truly built for paraprofessionals.
+I decided to design a simple, paraprofessional-centered experience.
+Since they carry out most of the day-to-day work, making it quick and easy for them to log progress consistently meant that lead teachers could step back into a guiding role without taking on additional tasks.

 TEACHER: "As a teacher, my focus is on providing the best possible education for my students.
 I need tools that streamline my workload, support collaboration with colleagues, and help me track student progress effectively to personalize their learning journey."